 The descending clouds engulf the landscapes, bringing down the visibility of the road to null in no time.
-The incessant rain and the hanging clouds in the sky are the most exciting things to watch out in Cherrapunji during rainy season.
+The incessant rain and the hanging clouds in the sky are the most exciting things to watch out for in Cherrapunji during the rainy season.
 When in Cherrapunji, do visit the Umshiang Double Decker Root Bridge and the magnificent Nohkalikai Falls.
-Don’t forget to carry an umbrella and raincoat to enjoy the magic of monsoon in Cherrapunji.
+Don’t forget to carry an umbrella and raincoat to enjoy the magic of the monsoon in Cherrapunji.

 Chitrakote Falls, Bastar, Chhattisgarh

 Not many people would think of visiting Chhattisgarh for a monsoon escape.
 But, it’s an incredibly beautiful destination, especially during the rains.
 Although the entire state of Chhattisgarh is captivating, the iconic waterfalls, Chitrakote, are a sight to behold.
 The sight gets even more magical when it’s raining!

 The Chitrakote Falls are the widest falls in India with a height of 59 ft (29 meters).
 No wonder it’s known as the Indian Niagara Falls.
 I can’t forget the moment I reached the site – the falls look much wider and denser in the monsoon.
 It was all misty and dreamlike.